 - Contact the STEM Innovation Hub for guidance.

-There will be TWO different Hour of Code events on December 13, 2014.
-The first event, which will take place from 10:00 a.m. – 12 p.m. at the Youth and Family Development Center in , is open to 3rd and 4th grade students.
-The second event, which will take place from 1:00 p.m. – 3:00 p.m. at the Chattanooga Public Library, is open to students grades 5-8.
+There will be ONE Hour of Code events on December 13, 2014.
+This event will take place from 1:00 p.m. – 3:00 p.m. at the Chattanooga Public Library, is open to students grades 3-8.
 All skill levels are welcome – this is for students interested in trying out coding for the first time or expanding their existing coding skills.
 No experience necessary!
-During this 4-hour session, kids will:
+During this 2-hour session, kids will:

 - Learn about computer science careers from local professionals